 “No, I won’t drop it.”
 Harriet had become very pale, but her voice was steady.
 “You have always thought dancing was frivolous and silly, but it isn’t – it’s the most marvellous thing in the world.
 You can say things when you dance that you can’t say any other way.
 People have danced for the glory of God since the beginning of time.
 David danced before the Ark of the Covenant … And this journey … this adventure … “

-Harriet makes her way to the Amazonian town where the ballet company is to perform and Rom lives in its countryside.
+Harriet makes her way to the Amazonian town where the ballet company will perform and Rom lives in its countryside.
 Miss Bates adored this sly little addendum to Harriet’s comments about “dancing for the glory of God”.
 Sundry audience members arrive for the performance, including two Catholic priests: “The mission boat belonging to the Silesian Brothers at Santa Maria brought Father Joseph and Father Anselm, who knew that all art was for the glory of God and had made sure of excellent seats in the stalls.
 The cafés were now filling up.
 A party of lady schoolteachers from a select seminary in Santarém, offered the choice of sleeping in the street or in Madam Anita’s brothel, sensibly chose the brothel.”
-Like our Lord in the Gospels, humanity mixes the sinner and pious; yet, if their hearts are true and they look to the “glory of God,” they are joined by the joy of arrival to partake in one of our greatest gifts – artistic endeavour and the beauty it engenders.
+Humanity mixes the sinner and pious; yet, if their hearts are true and they look to the “glory of God,” they are joined by the joy of arrival to partake in a great gift – artistic endeavor.

 “God must be very brave,” she said, making babies with fontanelles like that.
 What if their souls should escape before they’ve joined?
 What then?”